AshTiwari/Python-Fundamentals/README.md

 ## Introduction:
 - Module: collection of similar functions in a source code file.
+- Module is only run once and it is done when it is imported.

 ## Distinguish between Module Import and Module Execution: